 - In 2021 SEND SEF highlighted a range of areas of developments which informed the current Culture of Inclusion Programme.
 The programme continues to be monitored through the SEND Board with monthly highlight reports showing key milestones and progress - In September 2022 the SEND Inspection highlighted six areas of significant weakness, whilst these areas were already highlighted within the Culture of Inclusion Programme a Written Statement of Action was produced and signed off in March 2022.
-Both the SEF and WSOA have been aligned to ensure all actions are responded to and monitored through the SEND Board - Timproving, between December 2021 May 2022 EHC needs assessments completed above 16 weeks decrease by 48% in just 4 1⁄2 months - To support the identification of vulnerable learners, a 'Vulnerability Matrix' has been developed across our IT systems in Children's Social Care and Education, for services to be able to track the involvement of teams (both past and current) to help monitor support needs. - Social Care SEND champions have been introduced within social care teams to support understanding of SEND services and the SEND Code of Practice across social care and early help
+Both the SEF and WSOA have been aligned to ensure all actions are responded to and monitored through the SEND Board - An initial sign that the areas of work are improving practice is demonstrated through changes in the EHC processes.
+Timeliness of EHCP's is improving, between December 2021 May 2022 EHC needs assessments completed above 16 weeks decrease by 48% in just 4 1⁄2 months - To support the identification of vulnerable learners, a 'Vulnerability Matrix' has been developed across our IT systems in Children's Social Care and Education, for services to be able to track the involvement of teams (both past and current) to help monitor support needs. - Social Care SEND champions have been introduced within social care teams to support understanding of SEND services and the SEND Code of Practice across social care and early help